fearlessly-dev/swa-demo-docusaurus/README.md

 ## Deploy Site: with VSCode

-I'll use the [Visual Studio Code extension](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to make this happen with just a few clicks.
+I'll use the [Visual Studio Code extension](https://docs.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to make this happen with just a few clicks. _Note: All screenshots were captured on (or are valid for) VS Code version 1.66.2_

 1. **Install Extension** | Open Visual Studio Code (IDE) in the project folder for your repo.
 Install the [Azure Static Web Apps extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) by visiting this page and clicking "Install".